lammps/lammps/doc/src/pair_hdnnp.rst

 n2p2 elements.
 The format is a comma-separated list of ``atom type:element`` pairs, e.g. ``"1:Cu,2:Zn"`` will map atom types 1 and 2 to elements Cu and Zn, respectively.
-Atom types not present in the list will be completely ignored by the NNP.
-The keyword *emap* is mandatory in a "hybrid" setup (see :doc:`pair_hybrid <pair_hybrid>`) with "extra" atom types in the simulation which are not handled by the NNP.
+Atom types not present in the list will be completely ignored by the HDNNP.
+The keyword *emap* is mandatory in a "hybrid" setup (see :doc:`pair_hybrid <pair_hybrid>`) with "extra" atom types in the simulation which are not handled by the HDNNP.

 .. warning::

-   Without an explicit mapping it is by default assumed that the atom type specifications in LAMMPS configuration files are consistent with the ordering of elements in the NNP library.
+   Without an explicit mapping it is by default assumed that the atom type specifications in LAMMPS configuration files are consistent with the ordering of elements in the *n2p2* library.
 Thus, without the *emap* keyword present atom types must be sorted in order of ascending atomic number, e.g. the only correct mapping for a configuration containing hydrogen, oxygen and zinc atoms would be: